 European UCITS Schemes.

 Unless otherwise indicated, all references to Retail CISs throughout these Rules capture Maltese UCITS Schemes, Maltese Non-UCITS Schemes, European UCITS Schemes and Overseas based Non-UCITS Schemes.

+The MFSA will not accept any applications for the licencing and authorisation of non-UCITS retail schemes with effect from 3 June 2016.

+The Authority has engaged in discussions with the local promoters of the CISs falling within the scope of the Overseas Based Non-UCITS Scheme regime and has provided them with a transitional period within which to adapt to the requirements of the National Private Placement regime.

 Maltese Non-UCITS Schemes